 This follow-up message normally has a call to action that encourages people to act on what they see.
 Friends of the original person are duped into believing that the original person has encouraged them to the call of action and subsequently act on that content posted by the imposter.
 Fraudsters also take things to another level by privately messaging contacts of the original person and encouraging these contacts to act on something.

 The usual call to action is a free giveaway, and users are cautioned not to act on these, no matter how promising the giveaway may sound.
-If ever you receive a strange request on social media from somebody on your contact list, make sure to double-check the authenticity of that request through another platform, preferably from the contact themselves.
+If ever you receive a strange request on social media from somebody on your contact list, double-check the authenticity of that request through another platform, preferably from the contact themselves.

 Unbeknown to the innocent party, the pasted address is converted to the hacker’s bitcoin address, and the funds are diverted fraudulently with little intervention from the hacker.
-It is extremely important to check the address you are sending to multiple times before confirming your transactions.
+It is important to check the address you are sending to multiple times before confirming your transactions.
 This will go a long way in mitigating your funds from reaching the wrong hands.

 It is recommended to limit administrator access to software on your device and to use an updated virus scanner to help you to identify possible threats on your system.
 This is, however, not a guarantee against devious techniques employed by hackers.